Scuba Diving in Madagascar: Best Dive Sites + Eco-Friendly Resorts

 This beachfront hotel in Anakao features large stone-and-wood chalets, from where you can enjoy sweeping views across the Indian Ocean.

-Italian cuisine is the focus of the onsite restaurant.
+Italian cuisine is the focus of the on-site restaurant.
 The menu changes according to the catch of the day.

 Whale-watching excursions and pirogue trips to the nearby islands can be arranged at Chez Peter Pan.